AmphibiaWeb/amphibian-disease-tracker/Creating a New Project.md

 You may upload more than just a datafile to your project; the system will also accept images (anything with a [MIME type](https://en.wikipedia.org/wiki/Media_type) beginning with `image/`), `zip` files, and `7z` ([7-zip](https://en.wikipedia.org/wiki/7-Zip), open-source compression better than zip) files.
 At the time of this writing, these are not yet exposed in your project's viewer, but the feature is incoming.

 When you upload your data, you'll be given several progress bars that complete sequentially.
 This will notify you if you have any problems with your data, and where they may occur.

+![Upload progress indicators][upload_progress]

 Handling your data upload occurs like this:

 | Step | Relative Speed | Action | Possible Errors |
 |------|----------------|--------|-----------------|